luandretta/network/README.md

 I would like to acknowledge the following people who helped me along the way in completing this project: 🫶

+- first, I would like to thank my family, for their continuous support and understanding while working on the development of this project!
+It was a difficult time, husband and son were sick, car accident with my daughter, but by the grace of God I could achieve what I planned!

+- I would like to thank my Mentor Brian Macharia for his support, insight expertise, and guidance.

+- I would like to thak everyone who tested Titbit befor I sent it, specially my son Matheus.
+If a 10 year old child could navigate through the site without instructions an adult would be able to do the same!

+- Stackoverflow and Slack community, because someone has ever had the same doubt as me...

 </details>

+Developed By Lucimeri Andretta for Code Institute's Portfolio Project 4 - 2023.
+This code will not be changed until the end of the course.
+Feel free to connect with me on [Linkedin](www.linkedin.com/in/luandretta).

 ![CI logo](https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png)